Rabbits and Rainbows

 The Amazing World of Gumball follows the misadventures of 12-year-old Gumball and his family in the wonderful little town of Elmore.

-Gumball's school friends include a T-Rex, a cheerleader peanut and a banana.
-Then there's Dad, a 6'4" pink rabbit who stays at home while Mom works in the rainbow factory.
+We all remember the stereotypical kids we went to junior high with, but Elmore Junior High includes a much wider variety of characters.
+Gumball's schoolmates include a Tina, a T-Rex; Carrie, a 3D ghost; Alan, the balloon; Carmen, the cactus; Bobert, the robot; Penny, a cheerleader peanut; and Ocho, an 8-bit spider.
+(Get it?
+Ocho?
+8-bit?)
+Then there's Richard, Gumball's dad, a 6'4" pink rabbit who stays at home while his mom, Nicole, a cat, works in the rainbow factory.
 Gumball is a blue cat with a giant head.
 His sister is Anais, a 4-year-old genius bunny.
-Darwin is a pet goldfish who became part of the family when he sprouted legs.
+Darwin is a pet goldfish who became part of the family when he evolved and sprouted legs.

 Gumball and Darwin frequently get into trouble of their own making in The Amazing World Gumball.
 Rather than face the consequences of their destructive actions, they usually try to hide the damage or blame it on someone else.
 Mom is the high authority in the house, with Anais, the brainy little sister, being the next most mature.